 Expert Opinions and Insights

-Experts in metrology and data analysis emphasize the importance of understanding the limitations of measurement tools and methods.
+Experts in metrology and data analysis make clear the importance of understanding the limitations of measurement tools and methods.
 They advocate for a conservative approach to reporting results, ensuring that the reported precision does not exceed the actual precision of the measurements.
 This includes carefully considering the significant digits of all input data and applying the appropriate rules for calculations.

 Current Trends